axolotl-ai-cloud/axolotl/README.md

 total_num_tokens:

 # Passed through to transformers when loading the model when launched without accelerate
+# Use `sequential` when training w/ model parallelism to limit memory
 device_map:
 # Defines the max memory usage per gpu on the system.
 Passed through to transformers when loading the model.
 max_memory: